 Quantity Manager and Scarcity Manager adjust the quantity of items remaining on your eBay listing to an artificially low amount, in order to create a sense of urgency which encourages buyers to purchase the item.

-Other tools include Daxus (formerly Rebuyers), an email marketing tool, that sends customized newsletters to buyers about your latest items and ListSmart, which offers optimization recommendations for your eBay listings.
+Another tool is Daxus (formerly Rebuyers), an email marketing tool, that sends customized newsletters to buyers about your latest items.

 There is also software for automatically sharing your listings on social media and building SEO-optimized titles for your eBay listings.

 Browse the directory for eBay Marketing and SEO tools, including reviews, news, related discussions, compatibility information and pricing.

 By using these tools, sellers can get detailed data on several different aspects of marketplace selling.
 This might be seeing how they perform in certain categories, how an individual listing is performing or which channel is the most profitable.
 Sellers can also get more detailed insights into their customer base.